 Judicial liquidation

-Phase 1 Phase 2 Phase 3 Stage 4
+Phase 1 Phase 2 Phase 3 Phase 4

-Referral to court by the public prosecutor
+Referral to the court by the public prosecutor

 Continuation of activity: Maximum duration of 6 months